 Like I said earlier, these tips rely on both sides making a commitment to keeping politics from tearing your family apart.
 If your family needs more incentive (we all have that one relative who just loves a good fight), remind them that studies show that strained family relationships are bad for your health.

 One last tip, and this one is just for your own peace of mind.
-Consider “unfollowing” friends and family on opposites sides of politics on Facebook.
+Consider “unfollowing” friends and family on opposites sides of politics (or any of your other hot button issues) on Facebook.
 Unfollowing doesn’t mean unfriending or blocking.
 It just means that you don’t see their posts in your news feed.
-You can still go to their page directly and read their updates if you choose, but you won’t be blindsided by political rants that leave you feeling hurt and angry.
+You can still go to their page directly and read their updates if you choose, but you won’t be blindsided by rants that leave you feeling hurt and angry.

-With a whole lot of patience and a commitment to each other, it’s absolutely possible to keep politics from tearing your family apart.
-Just keep reminding yourselves- and each other- that family is the most important thing of all.
+In the end, just remind yourself that family is everything and that loving each other is far more important than “winning” an argument.
+With a whole lot of patience and a commitment to each other, it’s absolutely possible to keep politics from tearing your family apart (or anything else, for that matter).